I AM THE SAS, I AM 82 YEARS OLD TODAY

 I’ve always believed that the Trooper changes every 12-15 years…he’s a different breed, and moving forward with different kit and technology.
 And of course that can only be a good thing for the Regiment to continue to survive with so many seniors in the military against what they stand for.

-I AM THE SAS, I AM 82 YEARS OLD THIS YEAR.
+I AM THE SAS, I AM 82 YEARS OLD TODAY.

 Well, here’s to another 82 years at least.
-No matter future tech, past and present conflicts have shown, you ALWAYS require the “Mark 1 eyeball” on the ground.
+No matter any future tech, past and present conflicts have always shown, you ALWAYS require the “Mark 1 eyeball” on the ground...never to be forgotten.

 You chose to join and you chose to leave.